Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Copenhagen, National Museum.
 Credits: Barbara McManus, 2008

-aureus obverse: bust of winged Victory, minted at Rome, c.
+aureus obverse: head of winged Victory, minted at Rome, c.
 41 BCE

 This coin was issued by the moneyer C. Numonius Vaala; the likeness on the coin is similar to portraits of Fulvia, wife of Antony, in the guise of Victory that appeared on coins from Eumachia, a Phrygian city of which Fulvia was patron.